 - Goods, measured in type and quantity consumed

 - Services, measured in type and quantity consumed

 - Waste, measured in type and quantity produced

 The area of biologically productive land and sea for each of these areas is calculated in global hectares (gha) and then added together to provide an overall ecological footprint.
 This measure is particularly useful as it enables the impact of infrastructure and lifestyles to be measured in relation to the earth’s carrying capacity of 1.8 global hectares (gha) per person.

 The World Wildlife Fund combined the Human Development Index and Ecological Footprint in a graph as shown below (World Wild Life Fund, 2006).
 This indicates that countries in Europe and North America have very high Ecological Footprints and acceptable Human Development Indexes (above 0.8), while countries in Africa have unacceptably low Human Development Indexes (below 0.8) but have Ecological Footprints within the biosphere’s allowable capacity per person.

 The graph also indicates national development trajectories (the lines between the diamonds and dots).
 For example, the trajectory of the USA has been steep, with a large increase in their ecological footprint and relatively limited improvement in their Human Development Index in the last 20 years.
-In contrast, Hungary, over the same time period, has improved their Human Development Index to achieve the minimum sustainability criteria and, at same time, reduced their ecological footprint.
+In contrast, Hungary, over the same time period, has improved its Human Development Index to achieve the minimum sustainability criteria and, at the same time, reduced its ecological footprint.